arunravi728/Papyrus/content/First Rust Program.md

 			.expect("Failed to read line");

 		// Here we employ shadowing.
 It allows us to reuse variable names.
-		// Used frequently when converting varaibles from one type to another.
+		// Used frequently when converting variables from one type to another.
 		// There is no implicit type conversion in Rust, and hence we use shadowing.
 		//
 		// The type specified after `:` tells the parse function what type to